Man steals, crashes JPD cruiser after officer leaves vehicle unattended - NewsBreak

 WLBT

 JACKSON, Miss.
-(WLBT) - A vehicle of a missing Greenwood woman was found in a Jackson apartment complex Sunday afternoon.
-The Jackson Police Department discovered the car, owned by 20-year-old Khalea Brister, at Northtown Apartment Complex.
-According to Brister’s mother, Khalea was supposed to attend an event in Indianola, Mississippi...
+(WLBT) - A missing Greenwood woman was found Sunday evening after her vehicle was located Sunday afternoon.
+According to the Jackson Police Department, the car, owned by 20-year-old Khalea Brister, was discovered at Northtown Apartment Complex.
+According to Brister’s mother, Khalea was originally reported missing Saturday after she...

 WAPT